What is the Force Continuum?October 17th, 2022

 - The justification of the force continuum level you choose.

-- Why it may be necessary to start at one level and reduce to / increase up to another level.
+- Why it may be necessary to start at one level and reduce to / ratchet up to another level.

 - Your understanding of human behavior and how people respond.